 “Make the Case” Student Competition in India

-The Commitments Accelerator for Plastic Pollution (“CAPP”) was created in early 2020, and operates under the auspices of Doug Woodring’s Ocean Recovery Alliance.
+The Collaborative Action on Plastic Pollution (“CAPP”) program (formerly the Commitments Accelerator for Plastic Pollution) was created in early 2020, and operates under the auspices of Doug Woodring’s Ocean Recovery Alliance.
 It was formed as a result of its UN Environment’s funded 98-page report published in early 2020 titled “Crafting High-Impact Voluntary Commitments to Prevent or Reduce Marine Litter.”
 CAPP’s mission is to help support, facilitate and incubate initiatives that reduce or prevent plastic pollution from entering our ocean.
 Its four co-founders hail from the U.S, Europe and Hong Kong.

 In 2020, it secured the active engagement of two flagship nations, the governments of Curacao and Fiji, both island states who have serious proactive efforts to prevent plastic waste, and where the threats of climate change and plastic waste is considerable.
 Beyond working with its flagship nations, CAPP also found itself launching its first external program in India.
 This came in